LydiaSevelt/gepetools/README.md

 Univa Grid Engine, though it should be compatible with Son of Grid engine.
 Changes introduced in this fork include:

- * Improved setup documentation
- * Improved run time examples
  * Univa grid engine compatibility
+ * Univa grid engine specific setup documentation
+ * Univa grid engine run time examples
  * Minor fixes

 This package contains various scripts and code for creating "universal" parallel